Sociology Bachelor of Arts

 - A student who has earned a liberal-arts based Associate of Arts or Associate of Science degree or equivalent program as determined by the UNC Admissions Office will receive credit for such work and be excused from Areas 1-8 of the Liberal Arts Core requirements.
 See Course of Study section for details.

-- More information about how to start this process and submit your academic transcripts to the Sociology Department is in the Get Started section below.
+- More information about how to start this process and submit your academic transcripts to UNC and your Sociology coursework evaluation to the Sociology Department is in the Get Started section below.

 Course of Study